Biswajit-Banerjee/Open-chat/README.md

-# Open Chat
+# Open Chat [This repo is still under progress]
 This repository contains the showcase project developed in the Secure and Private AI Scholarship.
-For more details, please visit this site
+For more details, please visit this site.

 Author: Biswajit Banerjee <br>
 Email : sumonbanner@gmail.com <br>